-Each of the Programs in the Department also shall have a Curriculum Committee.
-Curriculum Committees may consist of the faculty as a whole or a subset of the faculty as appointed by the Program Director, who shall serve as the Chair or appoint a designee.
+The Department shall have a Curriculum Committee.
+Curriculum Committees may consist of the faculty as a whole or a subset of the faculty as appointed by the Chair.

-The Curriculum Committees shall accept, initiate, and evaluate proposals for changes in the Program's curriculum and advise on other curricular matters referred to it.
+The Curriculum Committees shall accept, initiate, and evaluate proposals for changes in the curricula and advise on other curricular matters referred to it.
 It shall make reports to the Faculty and recommendations to the College Curriculum Committee.
-Chairs or their designees of the Program Curriculum Committees may alternate as the Department representative to the College Curriculum Committee.
-Chairs of Program Curriculum Committees shall be consulted on all matters that affect individual program areas.
+The Curriculum Committee chair shall serve as the Department representative to the College Curriculum Committee.